Revelation: Chapter 7

 13-17 Identity of the great multitude

-This is a beginning of many passages in Revelation where the angels have a direct role to play in the judgments against the enemies of the Lord.
+This is the beginning of many passages in Revelation where the angels have a direct role in the judgments against the enemies of the Lord.
 Angels appeared many times with major roles in the visions of Daniel, Daniel 7-12.
-An example is found in Daniel 7:2-3 where the four winds stirred up the great sea and out came the four beasts.
+An example is in Daniel 7:2-3, where the four winds stirred up the great sea, and out came the four beasts.
 There were associations of angels with national events on earth in Daniel 10:1-21.

-In Revelation 7:1, four angels are referenced who are given authority to harm the earth and the sea.
-They withheld the wind from blowing over the earth, sea and trees, and are shown to be positioned to the north, south, east and west, presumably with Jerusalem as the geographic reference point.
-A hierarchical order is evidenced among the angels by this fifth angel by his giving orders to the others, and holding the seal of God.
-The four angels are told by the fifth angel coming from the east, and who had the seal of the living God, to hold back the wind and not hurt the earth until the 144,000 Israelites are sealed.
-This activity may result in a physical response in the world.
-With no wind blowing, the earth will suffer by its hydrologic cycle being interrupted.
-The great multitude, Revelation 7:9, are not sealed, but martyred for the name of Jesus Christ and their testimony.
-Despite the harshest of times and sufferings, their faith in Christ Jesus was maintained
+In Revelation 7:1-2, four angels who are given authority to harm the earth and the sea are referenced.
+No association is made with these angels to any later judgments in Revelation, such as the trumpet and bowl judgments.
+However, as in the later judgments, the impact of these four angels’ actions is felt worldwide.
+They withheld the wind from blowing over the earth, sea, and trees, and are shown to be positioned to the north, south, east, and west, presumably with Jerusalem as the geographic reference point.
+A hierarchical order is evidenced among the angels by this fifth angel, who gives orders to others, travels to them from the east, and has the seal of the living God.
+The fifth angel tells the other four angels to stop and not to hurt the earth until the 144,000 Israelites are sealed.
+Withholding the wind over the earth and sea may result in great devastation to the world.
+With no wind blowing, the Earth will suffer from an interrupted hydrologic cycle with no rain.
+On the seas, there will be no wave action for the exchange of gases between the air and sea, and the great sea currents will weaken or fail (though the tidal fluctuations will continue.
+Among the plant life, the lack of wind inhibits the pollination and the transpiration of plants and trees, adding to the world’s devastation.

-In Revelation 7:3-4, prior to the commencement of God's judgments upon His enemies in this world, the remnant of Israel who serves God was to be sealed.
-This is the first of several parenthetic instances in the book of Revelation that break into the flow of God's judgments during the tribulation.
-Why is this information here?
-The Lord is showing how He separates His own from those who will suffer His judgment, Ezekiel 9:27, Luke 21:36.
-The reason for this break is for an angel to identify and mark those for His service during the seven years of tribulation.
-Where do these believers come from?
-It is likely they were members in the tribulation churches, Revelation 2-3, Acts 13:1-4.
-There are two groups in this chapter who are the being identified.
-The first are individuals from the twelve tribes of Israel, the second is the group of tribulation saints.
-All this occurs following the opening of the sixth seal and before the opening of the seventh seal.
+In Revelation 7:3-4, before the commencement of God's judgments upon His enemies in this world, the remnant of Israel who serve God were to be sealed.
+This is one of many examples in the Bible where the Lord separates His own from those who will suffer His judgment, Ezekiel 9:27, Luke 21:36.
+This pause before breaking the seventh seal is for an angel to identify and mark those specific believing Israelis for His service during the seven years of tribulation.
+Scripture does not say where these Israelites come from, but just as Paul the apostle was called by the Holy Spirit out of the church at Antioch for God’s service, so the 144,000 are likely members of the tribulation churches, Revelation 2-3, Acts 13:1-4.
+Two groups of saints are identified in this chapter.
+The first group consists of 144,000 Israelites from the twelve tribes of Israel, who will live through the seven years of tribulation, and the second group consists of saints who were slain during the great tribulation, the second half of the tribulation.
+All this occurs following the opening of the sixth seal and before the opening of the seventh seal, which brings in the judgments of God.

-As in Ezekiel's day, an angel at the beginning of the seven years of tribulation was to go out and mark the foreheads of those who were the servants of God.
+As in Ezekiel's day, an angel at the beginning of the seven years of tribulation was to go out and mark the foreheads of God's servants.
 The purpose of the sealing was twofold:

 • It identified them as belonging to God